SarahChoung/website/README.md

 ## Website
-A website created using React.js, JS, HTML, and CSS.
+A website created using React.js, HTML, CSS, and Bootstrap 4.